Cleveland-Cliffs: 19th century

 The firm's earliest predecessor was the Cleveland Iron Mining Company, founded in 1847 and chartered as a company by Michigan in 1850.
 Samuel Mather and six Ohio-based associates had learned of rich iron-ore deposits recently discovered in the highlands of the Upper Peninsula of Michigan.
 Soon afterwards, the first Soo Locks opened in 1855, allowing iron ore to be shipped from Lake Superior to Lake Erie.

-Technological improvements, such as the Bessemer process, made it possible for the North American Great Lakes to produce steel on an industrial scale.
+Technological improvements, such as the Bessemer process, made it possible for mills in the North American Great Lakes region to produce steel on an industrial scale.
 The south shore of Lake Erie was near a supply of coal, making that region an efficient point for the construction of steel mills.

-The company's request for government intervention quashed the Upper Peninsula miners' strike of 1865.
+The company's request for government intervention quashed the 1865 Upper Peninsula miners' strike.

 In the late 1800s, the company expanded via acquisitions to gain market share.
 The former Cleveland Iron Mining Co. was a survivor of this shakeout, purchasing many of its competitors.
-One key merger in 1890, with Jeptha Wade's Cliffs Iron Company led the combined firm to change its name to the Cleveland-Cliffs Iron Company.
+One key merger in 1890, with Jeptha Wade's Iron Cliffs Company led the combined firm to change its name to the Cleveland-Cliffs Iron Company.

 The company invested substantially to improve the logistics of iron-ore transport.
 In 1892, the firm built the Lake Superior and Ishpeming Railroad to carry iron ore from the mines directly to company-owned docks on Lake Superior.

 20th century

 William G. Mather, the son of Samuel, guided Cleveland-Cliffs as president and later as chairman of the board from 1890 to 1947, participating in the transition from the hard-rock iron ore of Upper Michigan to the soft hematite of Minnesota's Mesabi Range and adjacent lodes.
+He consolidated mining operations into one powerful corporation while developing a diversification program when he invested in iron-ore mining and steel manufacturing.

 Under Mather, Cleveland-Cliffs was a leader in the development of the classic-type lake freighter, a bulk-cargo vessel especially designed to carry Great Lakes commodities.
 The 618 ft SS William G. Mather, launched in 1925, is a surviving example of this ship type.
 For almost a century, the black-hulled Cleveland-Cliffs ships were familiar sights on the upper lakes.
+Cleveland Cliffs pioneered the electrification of the iron mining process, employee benefits like the eight-hour day, built a company town for miners' residence, added employee pensions and safety programs.